Get Started with OpenClaw

 • Power users: 32GB+ RAM for heavier parallel automations

-• Storage: SSD with at least 100GB free for logs/artifacts
+• Storage: SSD with at least 100GB free for logs and artifacts

 • Network: stable wired connection for always-on reliability